 Holiday is accrued for every day worked and hence payment for holidays accrued but not taken up to the ‘relevant end date’ must also be included in any calculations made.

-At the time of publication redundancy payments under £30,000 are not taxable.
+At the time of revision redundancy payments under £30,000 are not taxable.
 It may also be possible to make a tax free PILON payment.
 This however will depend on what if written into the contract of employment.
 The general guideline is that if there is no PILON clause expressed then the payment is tax free – but be cautious here.
-Experience of recent cases shows that the Inland Revenue are taking a hard line on this and demanding taxation.
+Experience of recent cases shows that the HMRC are taking a hard line on this and demanding taxation.

 Getting It Wrong